dtm2451/dittoSeq/README.md

 ### For R-3.6 users:
 # BiocManager will not let you install the pre-compiled version, but you can
-# install directly from this github via:
+# install directly from this GitHub via:
 if (!requireNamespace("devtools", quietly = TRUE))
     install.packages("devtools")